 The reality is your doctor can’t make choices like that for you.
 You can always choose to eat if you want.

-Those who have cytotect or something to just soften the cervix can often eat.
+Those who have Cytotec or something to just soften the cervix can often eat.

-However, if you have a reason for a likely cesarean, your doctor may limit your intake (and if that’s the case, they should let you know why).
+However, for certain medical reasons or if there is a reason for a likely caesarean section, your doctor may limit your intake (and if that’s the case, they should let you know why).

 - About the Author